Paranoid - A backup script for when the world's out to get you

 In your project root directory, run: thor paranoid init

-file.
+This creates a default .backupignore file.
 This file defines patterns for files you don’t want to backup in this project.
 You can now add or remove patterns as you wish.

 Backup a paranoid project